top of page

 BIG IDEAS, SMALL FORMATS

-We distill complex systems, histories, and phenomena into meaningful, bite-sized zines and printed media designed to be carried and returned to.
-We believe art can be educational, engaging, and beautiful, all at once.
+What we're into?
+Distilling complex systems, histories, and phenomena into meaningful, bite-sized zines and printed media.
+Art that is educational, engaging, and beautiful, all at once.

 ART WHERE YOU ARE

-Our work is distributed through vending machines, snail mail, and everyday spaces, placing art directly into everyday environments.
+The medium is the message!
+Our work is distributed through vending machines and snail mail.
+We place art directly into everyday environments.
 No galleries required - just curiosity, a few dollars, and a moment of encounter.

 AN ECOSYSTEM FOR PLACE-MAKING